bwinton/TabCenter/README.txt

 Goals:

-* Arrange tabs in groups (instead of arbitrary trees)
+* Ability to arrange tabs in groups (instead of arbitrary trees) plus some group-related features (collapse group, tab previews, etc.)

-* Some group-related features (collapse group, tab previews, etc.)
+* Very few other features and hopefully little or no preference settings.

-* Very few other features and hopefully little or no preference settings
+  Instead a good JavaScript API shall be provided for other extensions (e.g. JetPack SDK based) to provide additional features.

-* Native look and feel
+* Native look and feel.

 * Readable and maintainable code, taking latest Mozilla practices into account.
 No eval() hacks.